Miss Nutbrown (Team Leader) &

 I can recognise and show, using diagrams, families of common equivalent fractions.

 I can identify acute and obtuse angles and compare and order angles up to two right angles by size

 I can identify lines of symmetry in 2-D shapes presented in different orientations

 I can calculate perimeter in centimetres and metres of rectangles.

 I can use co-ordinates in the first quadrant and join to draw posited polygons.

 At home: Please help me to practise recalling my multiplication and division facts to 12x12

 We continue to use Mastery activities to help children develop their fluency, reasoning and problem solving skills.

 Maths homework is given out weekly, and children can choose the challenge appropriate to them.
 You can also click on the link below to access MyMaths for additional activities.

 The children worked extremely hard last term and it has been wonderful to see them develop in all aspects of their school life.
-We are looking forward to another exciting term – the children are already keen to learn about our new topic: ‘France’.
-If your child has any topic books on this subject or any interesting objects, we would encourage them to bring them in so that they can share them at school.
+We are looking forward to another exciting term – the children are already keen to learn about our new topic: ‘Rivers’.
+If your child has any topic books on this subject or any interesting artefacts, we would encourage them to bring them in so that they can share them at school.
 Please see some information above about this term and a few reminders that you may find useful.
 As usual, please don’t hesitate to speak to us if you have any questions or concerns about your child.
 Thank you for your continued support this term.